 Target Population and Samples¶

-The institutionalized population, in the true sense of the word (hospitals, nursing homes, military installations) is generally not representatively included in new samples.
-E.g. in 1984 only 57 institutionalized households are included.
-Later, however, persons from the initial households who have taken up residence temporarily or permanently in institutions of this kind are followed.
+Institutionalized populations (in the true sense of the word, those living in hospitals, nursing homes, and military installations) are generally not representatively included in new samples.
+In 1984, for instance, only 57 institutionalized households were included.
+Later, however, individuals from initial survey households who have since taken up temporary or permanent residence in institutions were surveyed regularly.

 The SOEP was expanded to the territory of the German Democratic Republic in June 1990, only six months after the fall of the Berlin Wall.
-A further addition in 1994/95 was a sample of migrants who came to Germany after 1984, to take the influx of ethnic Germans from former Soviet countries into account.
-Two samples representative of the entire population in Germany were added in 1998 and 2000, to counter effects of panel attrition and to increase the overall sample size.
-In 2002, a high income sample was added, while in 2006 and 2009, additional refreshment samples were drawn.
+In 1994/95, a boost sample of migrants who came to Germany after 1984 was added to take the influx of ethnic Germans from former Soviet countries into account.
+Two samples that were representative of the entire population in Germany were added in 1998 and 2000 to counter effects of panel attrition and to increase the overall sample size.
+In 2002, a high-income boost sample was added, and in 2006 and 2009, additional refresher samples were added.

-To increase the overall sample size SOEP has started adding refreshment samples in 2011.
-While the first (in 2011) and second (2012) extensions are representative of the whole population, the third (2013) is supposed to explicitly cover migrants.
-For the fourth extension in 2014, the related study “Families in Germany”, covering mainly families, will be integrated into the SOEP.
+To increase the overall sample size, SOEP started adding refresher samples in 2011.
+The first (in 2011) and second (in 2012) are representative of the entire population, whereas the third (2013) covers migrants.
+For the fourth such sample in 2014, the related study “Families in Germany” was integrated into the SOEP.

-For an extensive discussion on sampling (and weighting): Survey methods.
+For an extensive discussion on sampling (and weighting), see: Survey methods.